chriskeaveney/Responsive-Design/README.md

 # Responsive-Design

-The following is a responsive website I developed in February 2022.

-Developed using HTML/CSS, JavaScript and Bootstrap.
+The following is a responsive website I developed in February 2022 using HTML/CSS, JavaScript and Bootstrap.

 To view: simply download the repository and open index.html in the browser.